Baracoa, Cuba: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A, B, C and L. Be sure to get the correct kind.
-Many adapters available online are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types A, B, C and L. Make sure to get the correct kind.
+Most adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most countries.

 • Power bank for devices